 Boosts the Immune System

 While researching the effects of music on the body, physiologists and neuroscientists Daniel J. Levitin and Mona Lisa Chanda discovered that listening to music and playing an instrument boosted the immune system.
-Specifically, music prompts the body to create the antibody immunoglobulin-A (IgA), which kills viruses like the common cold or the flu.
+Specifically, music prompts the body to create the antibody immunoglobulin-A (IgA), which targets viruses like the common cold or the flu.

 Improves Reactions

-In a study by Dr. Simon Landry, researchers compared the reaction times of musicians with at least seven years of training with non-musicians.
+In a study by Dr. Simon Landry, researchers compared the reaction times of musicians with at least seven years of training, with non-musicians.
 With a speaker in front of them, Dr. Landry asked the participating students to place one hand on a mouse and the other on a “vibrotactile” device.
 If the student felt a vibration from the vibrotactile device, heard a sound from the speaker, or sensed both simultaneously, they were asked to click the mouse.
 Ultimately, the experiment found that the musicians had significantly faster reaction times in all the tests.

 Reduced Stress

 A recent study published by The National Center for Biology Information investigated how effectively music lowers stress.
 Volunteers were split into three groups: one listening to relaxing music, one listening to the sound of rippling water, and one listening to nothing.
-The study showed that the people listening to music showed significantly lower cortisol (the stress hormone) levels than either of the other two groups.
+The study found that the people listening to music showed significantly lower cortisol (the stress hormone) levels than either of the other two groups.
 Imagine what making your own music can do for your stress!

 Build Patience & Perseverance Through Learning Music